Recover Lost Data after Disk Not Ejected Properly on Mac

 - Select: Open the software and select the types of file you desire to recover.
 Click Next.
 Then, select the location of your external storage drive.

 - Scan: Turn on Deep Scan then click Scan to perform rigorous scanning of the external storage drive.
 Preview the scanned items and select all those that are required.

 - Recover: Click Recover then specify the location to save the recoverable files and click Save.
 After the tool recovers all the data, view them from the specified location.

 Whether it is drive corruption, file system corruption, partition loss, or data loss, the software salvages your lost data from any logical data loss scenarios.
 Also, owing to its intuitive user-interface and time-saving features, the software makes the recovery process a cakewalk.

-Step 2: Erasing the storage drive after Data Recovery
+Step 2: Erase the Hard Drive after Data Recovery

 Once you’ve performed the data recovery task, erase the drive with a new file system format.
 This formatting recreates accessible volume on the external storage medium.